earthlab/idtrees_earthlab/README.md

 Processing step | File or source | Coding language or tool
 ---- | --------------- | -------------
-(1) Resnet CNN to generate a probability for each taxon class from the RGB images | notebooks/IDTReeS_RGB.ipynb | Python (2) Extract hyperspectral data at each tree crown centroid | https://github.com/earthlab/neonhs | R (3) Generate pseudowaveforms from the lidar point cloud | notebooks/lidar_data_processing.ipynb | Python (4) Fusion network classifier using all remote sensing features | notebooks/idtrees-tabular.ipynb | Python (5) Create additional figures for manuscript | R/create_figures.R | R
+(1) Resnet CNN to generate a probability for each taxon class from the RGB images | IDTReeS_RGB.ipynb | Python (2) Extract hyperspectral data at each tree crown centroid | https://github.com/earthlab/neonhs | R (3) Generate pseudowaveforms from the lidar point cloud | lidar_data_processing.ipynb | Python (4) Fusion network classifier using all remote sensing features | idtrees-tabular.ipynb | Python (5) Create additional figures for manuscript | create_figures.R | R